 Lance threw for 2,786 yards and 28 touchdowns on 287 attempts in his breakout year while completing 66.9% of his passes.
 Lance also got it done on the ground, rushing for 1,100 yards and 14 touchdowns on the ground, averaging 6.5 yards per carry.
 What is just as, if not more impressive, is that Lance never threw an interception.

 His breakout season put him on the map as a first-round selection in the NFL Draft.
-However, a canceled season in 2020 and some recency bias worked against Trey Lance and his value for the NFL and dynasty.
+However, a canceled season in 2020 and some recency bias worked against Lance and his value for the NFL and dynasty formats.

 His “showcase game” did not go as planned and might have been a mistake

-NDSU canceled its 2020 schedule rather than play a condensed season.
+The FCS moved the 2020 season to the spring of 2021.
+Therefore, Lance did not really get to increase his fantasy and NFL value in his final college season.
 What they did was play a single game against Central Arkansas.
 This was nothing more than a place for Lance to showcase his skills, rather than waiting for pro days and an NFL Combine that was uncertain at the time.

 Lance looked mortal in his one game.
 He threw his first career interception and looked bewildered at times while taking 3 sacks.
 While he looked rusty in the first half, Lance settled down in the second.
 You saw his composure return along with his legs.